 First, I typically round up deliberately-chosen cheeses.
 Our favorites include a soft cheese like a brie or camembert, a blue cheese like stilton (having spent two years living in London) and I typically have one other.
 I thought the cranberry goat cheese log seemed festive for the season so that’s what I chose for the charcuterie and cheese platter in this post.
-A hard cheese like manchego would be a good third choice though.
+Hard cheese like manchego would be a good third choice though.

 The rest of the items are things we had already in the pantry or fridge as well as a few others that caught my eye in the store.

 Laying everything out like this allows me to forward think how it’s all going to fit on the board.
 Or, in my case a wood pizza peel… it’s one of my favorite “cheese boards” because it’s easy to carry.

 Think well beyond just cheese, meat, and grapes.
 I’ve found that my guests seem to enjoy charcuterie and cheese boards that have multiple, easy-to-grab items that they can pick at over multiple glasses of wine.
 And, this way, you never really have to worry about what a guest may like or not if there are just so many fun options to pick at.
 Include fruit, nuts, spreads, pickled foods and much more.

 Many charcuterie and cheese boards omit sweet, which is a travesty, so don’t make the same mistake.
 Honey (especially if it’s truffle honey) and blue cheese are absolutely dreamy together.
 Dried fruit of any sort works as does a bar of good chocolate especially if your guests are drinking wine.
 People love wine and chocolate, right?